Airliners.net Rejections Guide

 Both image 3A and 3B would be allowed on the database.
 They are taken on the same day and are from the same sequence but they show different sides, which is allowed!

 This case is only slightly different than example 3, yet here we would only allow one image on the database.
 Although 4a is a head-on image and 4b is a side-on they are too similar.
-For images that are directly head-on, we generally also allow a side-on if that side on is taken at 90-degrees or more from the head on.
-Otherwise, it will be considered double.
+If one accepted or submitted image is directly head-on, we will generally also allow a side-on that is substantially different from the head-on photo.
+If too similar or sequential (such as an aircraft turning) it may be considered double, at a Screeners discretion.

 Your photo(s) appeared to have been processed incorrectly.